5 Best Practices for Employee Recognition Programmes

 2025

-Here are some of the most effective strategies we've developed with our clients to design and maintain an employee recognition program that not only acknowledges hard work but also inspires continuous innovation and improvement.
+Here are some of the most effective strategies we've developed with our clients to design and maintain an employee recognition programme that not only acknowledges hard work but also inspires continuous innovation and improvement.

 1. Have a clear objective

 ICF, a leading consulting firm, wanted to better connect employees to ICF’s mission of helping the world solve some of the most complex challenges.
-The ICF team knew a peer recognition program would help employees spotlight and reward teammates for embodying ICF’s mission and values.
+The ICF team knew a peer recognition programme would help employees spotlight and reward teammates for embodying ICF’s mission and values.

-ICF’s program has seen incredible results, with recognition predicting employee turnover 91% of the time.
+ICF’s programme has seen incredible results, with recognition predicting employee turnover 91% of the time.
 Employees are consistently recognised for “living in line with ICF values,” which is directly tied to ICF’s initial recognition goal.

 Employee recognition at ICF has also doubled the likelihood an employee would stay with the company long-term.